-If the providers would also start to offer the customization of shapes it may mean a logistical overkill for them to streamline their business processes in the background for this use case.
+Suppose the providers would also start to offer the customization of shapes.
+In that case, it may mean a logistical overkill for them to streamline their business processes in the background for this use case.

-But imagine if they would integrate 3D printing in their production process.
+But imagine if they would integrate 3D printing into their production process.

-With 3D printing, the sky would be the limit in terms of creative freedom.
+With 3D printing, the sky would be the limit regarding creative freedom.

-Why would this be an important factor in terms of attention of the AIDA formula?
+Why would this be an important factor in grabbing attention via the AIDA formula?

 You will stand out much more from your competitors that, like you, will be limited to more or less the same shapes and forms these providers offer.

-If you can stand out not only with your ad copy on the sign, but also with the shape or form you will be able to increase your response and conversion rates of potential buyers and other clients that will more likely see your 100% customized real estate yard sign.
+If you can stand out not only with your ad copy on the sign but also with the shape or form, you can increase your response and conversion rates of buyer leads and other clients that will more likely see your 100% customized real estate yard sign.

 Well, you could make your own individual shapes and forms.

-This website where a birthday yard sign was made gave me a nice idea to make a real estate yard sign that way might even be cheaper but will need more of your time.
+This website where a birthday yard sign was made gave me a nice idea to make a real estate yard sign; that might even be cheaper, but it will need more of your time.

-The mentioned article above describes in detail how you can make these yard signs with thick cardboard.
+The article above describes how you can make these yard signs with thick cardboard.

-What you would do is cut out the different letters you will need for your marketing message (in the case of the article, it was for a birthday yard sign) and place them the way you like it in the yard.
+You would cut out the letters you will need for your marketing message (in the case of the article, it was for a birthday yard sign) and place them the way you like them in the yard.

-This is really a rough summary of how to do them.
-The article is much more detailed.
+This is a rough summary of how to do them, and the article is much more detailed.

-Another approach would be to let yourself get inspired by some guerrilla marketing methods and use another type of unconventional shapes and forms.
+Another approach would be to let yourself get inspired by some guerrilla marketing methods and use other types of unconventional shapes and forms.

 In my article about the best colors for real estate signs, I mentioned at the end some unconventional ideas for real estate sign forms that draw more attention.